Introduction

 Assessing Risks and Considerations: What to Know Before Choosing a Program

-- : Many restrictive diets can lead to deficiencies in essential nutrients, which may negatively impact your overall health.
+- Nutritional Deficiencies: Many restrictive diets can lead to deficiencies in essential nutrients, which may negatively impact your overall health.
 Imagine following a plan that eliminates entire food groups, leaving you lacking in vital vitamins and minerals.
 It’s important to think ahead and consider how you might need to organize your meals or supplement your diet to avoid these pitfalls.

 - Sustainability: Quick fixes for weight loss often don’t hold up over time.
 Research shows that more than half of individuals regain the weight they lost within two years, and over 80% do so within five years.
-This highlights the need for rather than fleeting solutions.
+This highlights the need for sustainable strategies rather than fleeting solutions.
 Embracing a balanced approach can lead to lasting results.

 - Side Effects: Extreme caloric restriction or reliance on specific supplements can lead to unwanted side effects, such as fatigue, digestive issues, and a slowdown in metabolism.
 Being aware of these potential consequences is vital for making informed choices that prioritize your health.